Top 10 Pros and Cons of Canvas from Instructure

 10. Scalability

 One of the most significant advantages of Canvas is its scalability.
 Whether used for a miniature private course or a large university, Canvas can efficiently handle varying scales of educational programs.
 This adaptability makes it an ideal choice for institutions of all sizes.
+This makes Canvas particularly valuable for educational institutions experiencing growth or those that need to accommodate seasonal fluctuations in student enrollment.

 • Flexible Resource Allocation: Can allocate resources based on the size of the user base.